 Ethereum is free software that is hosted on computers distributed throughout the globe.
 It employs an array of logic, called a protocol, to create a unified understanding of ownership, commercial activity, and business logic.
 This allows users to engage in commerce without the need to trust any of its participants or counterparties.
 Ethereum code creates verifiable and unambiguous rules that assign clear, strong property rights to create a platform for unrestrained business formation and free exchange.
 It is widely understood that no single intermediary or entity operates or controls the Ethereum network (referred to as "decentralization"), the transaction validation and recordkeeping infrastructure of which is collectively maintained by a disparate user base.
-The Ethereum network allows people to exchange tokens of value, or ETH, which are recorded on a distributed public recordkeeping system or ledger known as a blockchain (the "Ethereum Blockchain"), and which can be used to pay for goods and services, including computational power on the Ethereum network, or converted to fiat currencies, such as the U.S. dollar, at rates determined on digital asset exchanges or in individual peer-topeer transactions.
+The Ethereum network allows people to exchange tokens of value, or ETH, which are recorded on a distributed public recordkeeping system or ledger known as a blockchain (the "Ethereum Blockchain"), and which can be used to pay for goods and services, including computational power on the Ethereum network, or converted to fiat currencies, such as the U.S. dollar, at rates determined on digital asset platforms or in individual peer-to-peer transactions.
 Furthermore, by combining the recordkeeping system of the Ethereum Blockchain with a flexible scripting language that is programmable and can be used to implement sophisticated logic and execute a wide variety of instructions, the Ethereum network is intended to act as a foundational infrastructure layer on top of which users can build their own custom software programs, as an alternative to centralized web servers.
 In theory, anyone can build their own custom software programs on the Ethereum network.
 In this way, the Ethereum network represents a project to expand blockchain deployment beyond a limited-purpose, peer-to-peer private money system into a flexible, distributed alternative computing infrastructure that is available to all.
 On the Ethereum network, ETH is the unit of account that users pay for the computational resources consumed by running their programs.

-Heretofore, U.S. retail investors have lacked a U.S. regulated, U.S. exchangetraded vehicle to gain exposure to ETH.
-Instead current options include: (i) facing the counter-party risk, legal uncertainty, technical risk, and complexity associated with accessing spot Ether or (ii) over-the-counter Ether funds ("OTC ETH Funds") with high management fees and potentially volatile premiums and discounts; Meanwhile, investors in other countries, including Germany, Switzerland and France, are able to use more traditional exchange listed and traded products (including exchange-traded funds holding physical ETH) to gain exposure to ETH.
+Heretofore, U.S. retail investors have lacked a U.S. regulated, U.S. exchange-traded vehicle to gain exposure to ETH.
+Instead current options include: (i) facing the counter-party risk, legal uncertainty, technical risk, and complexity associated with accessing spot ether or (ii) over-the-counter ether funds ("OTC ETH Funds") with high management fees and potentially volatile premiums and discounts; Meanwhile, investors in other countries, including Germany, Switzerland and France, are able to use more traditional exchange listed and traded products (including exchange-traded funds holding physical ETH) to gain exposure to ETH.
 Investors across Europe have access to products which trade on regulated exchanges and provide exposure to a broad array of spot crypto assets.
-U.S. investors, by contrast, are left with fewer and more risky means of getting Ether exposure.
+U.S. investors, by contrast, are left with fewer and more risky means of getting ether exposure.

-To this point, the lack of an ETP that holds spot ETH (a "Spot ETH ETP") exposes U.S. investor assets to significant risk because investors that would otherwise seek cryptoasset exposure through a Spot ETH ETP are forced to find alternative exposure through generally riskier means.
-For example, investors in OTC ETH Funds are not afforded the benefits and protections of regulated Spot ETH ETPs, resulting in retail investors suffering losses due to drastic movements in the premium/discount of OTC
+To this point, the lack of an ETP that holds spot ETH (a "Spot ETH ETP") exposes U.S. investor assets to significant risk because investors that would otherwise seek crypto asset exposure through a Spot ETH ETP are forced to find alternative